emilyl523/OPTIVER11/README.md

 If uploading a custom dataset, ensure the file meets the following requirements:
 - **File Format**: CSV or Excel (`.csv`, `.xlsx`).
 - Follow the same format as the `small_stock_data.csv`
+- ✅ To recreate the dataset used in the app, run the script app_dataset_merge.py, which merges time_id_reference.csv and order_book_feature.csv into the required input format.
 ---

 ## 🖥️ Installation